UmaVenkataR/trafficLight/README.md

 #### Purpose
 Created as a demonstration of front-end development skills, combining aesthetic design with functional programming.
 Ideal for learning about DOM manipulation, event handling, and timing in JavaScript.

----

-Feel free to adjust this description to match your personal style or add any additional details specific to your implementation!